SumoLogic/sumologic-otel-collector/docs/Configuration.md

 The Sumo Logic Syslog Processor tries to extract facility code from syslog logs and adds the facility's name as a metadata attribute.

+We recommend to use it with [TCPlog Receiver](#tcplog-receiver) and/or [UDPlog Receiver](#udplog-receiver).
+It will behave as Syslog source in Sumo Logic Installed Collector.

 Example configuration:

 ```yaml